Purmerend railway station

 Purmerend is the railway station in the centre of Purmerend, Netherlands.
 The station opened on 20 May 1884 as part of the Zaandam–Hoorn railway, extended to Enkhuizen in 1885.
 The original station building was demolished in 1957.
-The station building, built in 1958, was used until February 1, 2008, now has a small role as counter only open on weekdays from seven to eleven o'clock in the morning.
+The station building, built in 1958, was used until February 1, 2008, when it had a small role as counter only open on weekdays from seven to eleven o'clock in the morning.
 Nowadays a Chinese restaurant is housed in the building.

 Train services

 The following services currently call at Purmerend: